uxlfoundation/oneapi-construction-kit/doc/modules/spirv-ll.rst

 Standalone Mode
 ---------------

-The ``spirv-ll`` module can be built as part of the ComputeAorta CMake project or as a standalone CMake project.
+The ``spirv-ll`` module can be built as part of the oneAPI Construction Kit CMake project or as a standalone CMake project.
 To build ``spirv-ll`` standalone use the following command from the ``modules/spirv-ll`` directory, where ``$LLVMInstall`` is the path to your LLVM build install directory:
 ::